-- The Smurfette Principle: Only female guard of the Jailbird staff.
+- The Smurfette Principle: She's the only female guard of the Jailbird staff.

 US Marshal Vince Larkin

 - Strawman Political: An interesting case.
-He's every bit the liberal stereotype... except he's also the competent, on-point badass Deuteragonist.
+He's every bit the liberal stereotype, showing empathy even for Cyrus himself by describing him as "a true product of the system"... except he's also the competent, on-point badass Deuteragonist.

 - Pet the Dog: He cancels his order to shoot down the plane when he talks to Poe directly via radio and is told of his plight.